SteveJustin1963/tec-SCOPE/README.md

 ![image](https://github.com/SteveJustin1963/tec-SCOPE/assets/58069246/5af4808d-1427-46c5-b78d-ee9c48157a15)

-# Counting
+# period
-- Alternative to counting pulses from variable R, use a cap, C
+- Alternative to counting pulses measure the period or delay from variable R, use a cap, C
 - https://www.instructables.com/Simple-Capaitance-Meter/
 - convert code to c `count-scm.c`
 - we need a 555 cct to measure cap vale and turn it into pulses, then in the same way feed it into tec1 like the variable r pulses.
 - https://www.google.com/search?q=74HC590&rlz=1C1FKPE_en-GBAU984AU984&sourceid=chrome&ie=UTF-8
 - Encoder counter chip https://www.usdigital.com/products/accessories/interfaces/ics/

-## lets dream about the code
+## lets dream about the code possibilities
  what do we want it to do? start with
 - Defines variables for storing angle, frequency, and motor direction.
 - Initializes hardware components and communication interfaces.